rstcheck/rstcheck/docs/source/workflows/development.rst

 Different environment lists are available and can be selected with ``tox -m <ENVLIST>``:

 - test: run full test suite with ``pytest`` and report coverage.
-- py3.7 - py3.10 run full test suite with specific python version and report coverage.
+- py`X`.`Y` run full test suite with specific python version and report coverage.
 - docs: run all documentation tests.